 - Employment in a Florida school district, including charter schools, with an assigned mentor; and

 Before applying for this pathway, complete a waiver request for the Military Certification Fees Waiver (MCFW).

 The online application for the Temporary Military Veterans Certificate is open: https://flcertify.fldoe.org/datamart/login.do

 - Military spouses and families are not eligible for this certification pathway.

 The Florida legislature expanded opportunities for military personnel, veterans and their spouses to join the education profession through passage of the “Don Hahnfeldt Veteran and Military Family Opportunity Act” (Chapter 2018-007, L.O.F.).
-The act provides the opportunity to request waivers of initial certification and certification examination fees for active duty military personnel, honorably discharged veterans and their spouses or surviving spouses.
+Effective July 1, 2018, the act provides the opportunity to request waivers of initial certification and certification examination fees for active duty military personnel, honorably discharged veterans and their spouses or surviving spouses.
 Educator candidates who are eligible to apply for the Military Certification Fees Waiver (MCFW) include: